How Soon Is Now?: Origin and recording

 The rhythm has been compared to Diddley's "Mona", later covered by the Rolling Stones.
 After a break, Marr and Porter added a few overdubs, including a slide guitar part that "gave [the song] real tension", according to Marr.
 It was created using an early harmonizer that was also able to cache 1.2 seconds of delay, a very large amount for the time.
 Artists had been using it as a sampler; Porter says that he recorded the delay rather than the original to give it some "weirdness".
 He also says that he played one of the slide guitars; Marr disputes this but gives him credit for his leadership in recording the song.

 Marr's other lead guitar part was the harmonic lick after each verse.
 This is almost a direct quote of a synthetic vibraphone part heard on rapper Lovebug Starski's "You've Gotta Believe", from the previous year.
 Marr meant it as a direct response to some critics who had pigeonholed the Smiths as 1960s revivalists.

-That night Porter sent singer Morrissey a rough mix of the song in the mail.
+That night Porter sent singer Morrissey a rough mix of the song through his letterbox.
 The following morning Morrissey arrived and laid down his vocals, culling lyrics from various works in progress in his notebook.
 According to Porter, Morrissey completed his vocals in two takes.

-Music and lyrics
+Music and lyric

-The song contains only one verse which is repeated twice, plus a chorus and a bridge.
+The song contains only one verse, which is repeated twice, plus a chorus and a bridge.
 The subject is an individual who cannot find a way to overcome his crippling shyness and find a partner.
-Two couplets from the song are well known in pop culture, the opening to the verse:
+Two passages from the lyric are well known in pop culture – the opening to the verse: